Skip to contents

 appCheck() tests whether a formula supplied to app() has any "forbidden" function calls.

-The app() function operates in a manner slightly different from terra::app().
+The app() function operates in a manner somewhat different from terra::app().
 The function to be applied must be written as a character string.
-For example, if the raster had layer names "x1" and "x2", then the function might be like "= max(sqrt(x1), log(x2))".
+For example, if the GRaster had layer names "x1" and "x2", then the function might be like "= max(sqrt(x1), log(x2))".
 Rasters cannot have the same names as functions used in the formula.
 In this example, the rasters could not be named "max", "sqrt", or "log".
+Note that the name of a GRaster is given by names()–this can be different from the name of the object in R.

-The app() function will automatically check for raster names that appear also to be functions that appear in the formula.
+The app() function will automatically check for GRaster names that appear also to be functions that appear in the formula.
 However, you can check a formula before running app() by using the appCheck() function.
 You can obtain a list of app() functions using appFuns().
 Note that these are sometimes different from how they are applied in R.

 Tips: